michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 ![Creating a new project in Xcode)]({{site.url}}/assets/2020-10-17/xcode-new-project.png)

 The client app will use `ConfigService` to fetch fresh configuration from the backend side.
 I would like to trigger it early when the application boots.
-To demonstrate that config is refreshing UI, I have created a simple demo application with one button that opens a web page.
+To demonstrate that the config is refreshing UI, I have created a simple demo application with one button that opens a web page.
 The button's title as well as the main screen background is configurable.
 I will use the following keys:
 * `app.background.color` that allows modifying the background color
 * `app.fun_button.text` - the button's text
 * `app.fun_button.url` - the button's url